Xpl0itR/protodec/README.md

 protodec
 ========
-A tool to decompile protobuf classes compiled by [protoc](https://github.com/protocolbuffers/protobuf), from CIL assemblies back into .proto definitions.
+A tool to decompile protobuf classes compiled by [protoc](https://github.com/protocolbuffers/protobuf), from il2cpp compiled CIL assemblies back into .proto definitions.

+This branch was created as a proof-of-concept using [the development branch of LibCpp2Il](https://github.com/SamboyCoding/Cpp2IL/tree/development/LibCpp2IL) to parse the game assembly and metadata directly, without the intermediate step of generating dummy DLLs.

+I offer no guarantees that this branch functions 1:1 with master, it may explode.

 Usage
 -----
 ```
-Usage: protodec(.exe) <target_assembly_path> <out_path> [options]
+Usage: protodec(.exe) <game_assembly_path> <global_metadata_path> <unity_version> <out_path> [options]
 Arguments:
-  target_assembly_path  Either the path to the target assembly or a directory of assemblies, all of which be parsed.
+  game_assembly_path    The path to the game assembly DLL.
+  global_metadata_path  The path to the global-metadata.dat file.
+  unity_version         The version of Unity which was used to create the metadata file or alternatively, the path to the globalgamemanagers or the data.unity3d file.
   out_path              An existing directory to output into individual files, otherwise output to a single file.
 Options:
   --parse_service_servers                                     Parses gRPC service definitions from server classes.